KaviHShah/Intro-to-Python/materials/05-working-with-numerical-data-types-and-strings.md

 28
 ```

-Key points are that integers vary in how large they are and are generally larger than floats which are always 24 bytes.
+A key point is that integers vary in size, and can be larger than floats which are always 24 bytes.
+(Try finding the size of a very very large integer and the corresponding float).
 Complex numbers are not used commonly, but in this case it is 32 bytes.
 You can look up more information about this if you are interested.

 :::
 :::